 The “shall” defined the required elapsed time if the “may” condition is present.Reword to clarify the constraint on the time interval.
 Change the cited text as indicated below:

-“ In this case, the originator HWMP SN shall be incremented only after
+“ In this case, the originator HWMP SN shall not be incremented until

 at least dot11MeshHWMPnetDiameterTraversalTime has elapsed since the previous increment. “